• Professor, Ph.D. Program in History, The Graduate Center, CUNY. Spring 2014: Visual Culture of 19th Century America.

 Author, Venom, a novel about nineteenth-century New York.

-• Principal Investigator/co-writer, The Visual Culture of the American Civil War, a resource website based on 2012 and 2014 National Endowment for the Humanities Summer Institutes for college and university teachers (funded by National Endowment for the Humanities).
+• Principal Investigator/co-writer, The Visual Culture of the American Civil War, a resource website based on 2012, 2014, 2016 National Endowment for the Humanities Summer Institutes for college and university teachers (funded by National Endowment for the Humanities).

 1978 Master of Philosophy in American History, Columbia University.